 When you choose regional and language settings for your computer, such as your default input language or keyboard layout, you can apply those settings to special accounts in Windows called reserved accounts.
 Reserved accounts include the default user account and the system accounts.
 These accounts are described below.

-Open Region and Language by clicking the Start button , clicking Control Panel, clicking Clock, Language, and Region, and then clicking Region and Language.
+Open Regional and Language Options by clicking the Start button , clicking Control Panel, clicking Clock, Language, and Region, and then clicking Regional and Language Options.

-Click the Administrative tab, and then click Copy settings.
+Click the Administrative tab, and then click Copy to reserved accounts.

 Do one of the following:

-To copy the current settings to the default user account, select the New user accounts check box.
+To copy the current settings to the default user account, select the Default user account (new users) check box.
 The default account is used as a template for creating new user accounts.
 This setting allows administrators to set the default format, keyboard layout, and display language for new users.
-Any user account created on the computer after the settings have been copied to the default user account will have these settings applied.
-Existing user accounts aren't affected.
+Any user account created on the computer after the settings have been copied to the default user account has these settings applied to it.
+Existing user accounts are not affected.

-To copy the current settings to the Welcome screen and other system accounts (local system, local service, and network service), select the Welcome screen and system accounts check box.
+To copy the current settings to the system accounts, select the System accounts (local system, local service, and network service) check box.
 The system accounts are special accounts used by Windows services.
 This setting allows administrators to specify a display language and keyboard layout for the Welcome screen.
-It also sets the display language for users who haven't specified a display language.
+It also sets the display language for users who have not specified a display language.